NunoSempere/nunosempere.com/forecasting/index.md

 - [Just-in-time Bayesianism](https://nunosempere.com/blog/2023/02/04/just-in-time-bayesianism/)
 - [A computable version of Solomonoff induction](https://nunosempere.com/blog/2023/03/01/computable-solomonoff/)

+I also discussed some of these considerations in [Hurdles of using forecasting as a tool for making sense of AI progress](https://nunosempere.com/blog/2023/11/07/hurdles-forecasting-ai/).
+They turn out to be important.

 ### Funding

 I have occasionally advised philanthropic funders—mostly from the effective altruism community—on forecasting related topics and projects.

-I have run a few contests:

 - [$5k challenge to quantify the impact of 80,000 hours' top career paths](https://nunosempere.com/blog/2022/09/23/usd5k-challenge-to-quantify-the-impact-of-80-000-hours-top/)
 - [Announcing the Forecasting Innovation Prize](https://forum.effectivealtruism.org/posts/8Nwy3tX2WnDDSTRoi/announcing-the-forecasting-innovation-prize)
 - [We are giving $10k as forecasting micro-grants](https://forum.effectivealtruism.org/posts/oqFa8obfyEmvD79Jn/we-are-giving-usd10k-as-forecasting-micro-grants)
 - [$1,000 Squiggle Experimentation Challenge](https://forum.effectivealtruism.org/posts/ZrWuy2oAxa6Yh3eAw/usd1-000-squiggle-experimentation-challenge)
 - [$5k challenge to quantify the impact of 80,000 hours' top career paths](https://forum.effectivealtruism.org/posts/noDYmqoDxYk5TXoNm/usd5k-challenge-to-quantify-the-impact-of-80-000-hours-top)
+- I'm in the process of regranting $50k on [Manifund](https://manifund.org/NunoSempere)

 ### Squiggle

-I've done bunch of work around Squiggle, a language for creating quick probability estimates.
+I did a bunch of work around Squiggle, a language for creating quick probability estimates.
 You can read about this [here](https://forum.effectivealtruism.org/topics/squiggle).
+Unsatisfied with it, I [tried out many different languages](https://git.nunosempere.com/personal/time-to-botec) and [wrote my own version in C](https://git.nunosempere.com/personal/squiggle.c).